nataliabernardo/nataliab_metis/Project_2/Readme.md

 For the ingredients, since there were many, I used the Recursive Feature Elimination (RFE) for choosing the 50 most important ingredients that explain the ratings.
-The RFE Ranks the predictors based on their contribution to the model.
+The RFE ranks the predictors based on their contribution to the model.

 ### Exploratory Data analysis

+In this stage, I realized that a linear regression was not the most appropriate model for analyzing ingredients of a recipe.
+This method assumes that features are independent, however, the success of a recipe is a result of the combination of flavors, therefore, the interaction between ingredients should be taken into consideration.

+In whatever way, the linear regression model performed well and it was possible to get some insights from its results.
+I used train/test split method from sklearn to divide the data in 70% train and 30% test.
+Below is the summary of the the OLS model.